Mieczysław Batsch

 Mieczysław Józef Batsch a.k.a.
-Bacz (1 January 1900 in Lemberg – 9 September 1977 in Przemyśl) was a Polish soccer forward.
-He represented both Pogoń Lwów and the Polish National Team.
+Bacz (1 January 1900 – 27 September 1977) was a Polish footballer who played as a forward.
+He represented Pogoń Lwów, Oldboye Lwów and the Poland national team.

 Batsch was a graduate of the mechanical engineering program of Lwów's Technical University (Politechnika Lwowska).

 In the 1920s, while he was on the team, Pogoń won multiple national champions (1922, 1923, 1925, 1926).
 Together with Wacław Kuchar and Józef Garbień, he scored several goals.
-His career lasted from 1916 to 1929, after which he occasionally played on the team Oldboye Lwów, which consisted of soccer veterans from Lwów.
+His career lasted from 1916 to 1929, after which he occasionally played on the team Oldboye Lwów, which consisted of experienced players from Lwów.

 On the national team he played in 11 games, scoring 1 goal.
 Batsch was a member of the side that participated in the 1924 Summer Olympics in Paris.